canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 ## Writing meaningful titles and descriptions

-One of the hard things about writing tasks is tayloring your word choice to a non-specialist audience.
-To increase the findability of your content it is important to encorporate commonly used search terms into your section titles and web content instead of focusing on using scientific lingo or profession-specific jargon.

 Our UX study demonstrated that users often overlooked a link that would have taken them to the correct information because they didn't recognize the title of that link or section as being useful for completing their task.
 In the example below, we see that people misunderstood this menu – most answered incorrectly that they should get the Yellow Fever vaccine to visit Mexico.
 Only a few opened the menu link to see that the vaccine is not recommended for Mexico.